 Why should I take a camera with me while riding my motorcycle?

-Always ride with a camera in the event that an accident may occur.
+Always ride with a camera--or a phone with a camera--in the event that an accident may occur.
 Take pictures of the scene and get statements from any and all witnesses that will collaborate the date, time of day, road conditions, etc. and document such things as weather conditions, type of road, speed of travel, and so on.
 The defendants' attorneys will try to establish that some other factor contributed to the accident and you must be prepared to refute that.